Ball State Cardinals: Nickname

-Previously known as the Hoosieroons, the university fell out of favor with the nickname.
+Previously known as the Hoosieroons, the nickname fell out of favor with the university's leadership.
 Then-President L.A.
 Pittenger told The Easterner, Ball State's newspaper, "[Hoosieroons] is entirely too long", while football assistant coach (and future head coach) Paul B. Parker said, "Hoosieroons is a joke over the state."
 In 1927, Pittenger led a committee that looked over a list of 45 names—including Goblins, Steamers, Fleet-foot Warriors, Muncie Gleaners, Magicians, Fighting Normalites, and Scrappin' Teachers—all 45 of which were rejected.

 On the morning of November 30, a meeting between then-athletic director Paul "Billy" Williams and head football coach Norman G. Wann led to the pair coming up with the idea for the "Cardinals" nickname after seeing a St. Louis Cardinals sweatshirt.
 They inferred the nickname would work well as the cardinal was the state bird of Indiana.
 In a student body vote, "Cardinals" won in a landslide with 234 votes out of 500 (77 votes going to "Hoosieroons").
 Ball State athletic teams promptly adopted the nickname, and have been known as the "Cardinals" since.